Comparing RQ and Celery for Lightweight Python Tasks

 RQ Job with Failure Callback & Timeout

-from rq import Queue, Worker
+from rq import Queue, Retry

 from redis import Redis